stompchicken/lapsed/README.md

-Record a timelapsed video of your screen.
+Record a timelapsed video of your screen, find out whever the time goes.

 Requirements
 -------------